 Adapted from TAFE SA’s current engineering Associate Degrees which are highly regarded by industry, you will benefit from industry-relevant and innovative subjects conveniently packaged as a short course.

-Students who will study this course in 2021 will take advantage of significant savings as these courses are part of the Australian Government’s Job-ready Graduates package of reforms to higher education.
+Limited funded Commonwealth Supported Places are available in 2022 as part of the Australian Government’s Job-ready Graduates package of reforms to higher education.

 If you have been enrolled in a higher education course such as a university degree since leaving secondary school, you may meet the entry requirements for higher education at TAFE SA.
 This includes prospective students who:

 You may need to have completed a certain amount of study within a higher education course to be considered for entry into TAFE SA higher education, for example, one year of a Bachelor course.
 Please refer to the individual course information pages for details.

 You may also be eligible for credit for your previous higher education studies, which can decrease the time it takes to complete your degree at TAFE SA.
 Credit for previous higher education study is assessed on a case-by-case basis at the time of enrolment.

 You may meet the entry requirements for TAFE SA higher education if you have previously studied a Certificate, Diploma or Advanced Diploma at TAFE SA or another Registered Training Organisation (RTO).

 In some cases, your VET qualification must be in a related area of study.
 Please refer to the individual course information pages for details.

 You may still meet the admissions criteria for higher education at TAFE SA if you left secondary education more than two years ago and have not undertaken VET or higher education study since then.

 You may still use your year 12 results or your ATAR for entry to your chosen TAFE SA higher education course, even if you completed secondary education more than two years ago.